-To perform other operations on the mobile phone, refer to the Owner's Manual for the mobile phone: e.g. search for and connect Bluetooth device or a new device.

-The Bluetooth name of the vehicle appears on the mobile phone display.

-5. Select the Bluetooth name of the vehicle on the mobile phone display.

-The on-board computer or the mobile phone will prompt you to enter the same Bluetooth passkey.
-6. Enter the passkey and confirm.
+- To perform other operations on the mobile phone, refer to the Owner's Manual for the mobile phone: e.g. search for and connect Bluetooth device or a new device. - The Bluetooth name of the vehicle appears on the mobile phone display. - Select the Bluetooth name of the vehicle on the mobile phone display. - The onboard computer or the mobile phone will prompt you to enter the same Bluetooth passkey. - 6.
+Enter the passkey and confirm.

-7. Select the device options that are to be used for the mobile phone.
+Select the functions that are to be used for the mobile phone.